 -

-How to Lead a Community during Times of Trouble (transcript)
+How to Lead during Times of Trouble (transcript)

 A roundtable discussion at “The Public as an Asset, Not a Problem: A Summit on Leadership during Bioterrorism,” Johns Hopkins University Center for Civilian Biodefense Strategies, Washington DC, February, 2003